geoelements/geoelements.github.io/_posts/blog/2021-01-02-rules-of-engagement.md

   - rules
 ---

+### Status updates
+As a group, we meet on MWF at 10 AM to update everyone about the status of the project.
+This is a short two-minutes talk (no presentations) about your research.
+The update should cover:
+- What you have been working on the last 2 days,
+- What is blocked, and
+- What is your plan for the next two days.

+ This quick status updates allows us to identify any potentially blocking aspect of your research sooner and we can have a deep-dive meeting to resolve issues.

-### 1-1 Meetings
+### Deep-dive Meetings
-We’ll have at least 1 weekly 1-1 meeting.
-All meetings should have an agenda and a Google doc describing the updates, questions on either Asana or Discourse.
+We’ll have at least one deep-dive meeting every two weeks and should be booked online [https://calendly.com/krishnakut/30min](https://calendly.com/krishnakut/30min).
+These deep-dive meetings can be as frequent, if you feel stuck or at least once every two weeks.
+All meetings should have an agenda and a Google doc describing the updates, questions on Asana Meeting Agenda.
+Please make sure the documents are available at least two hours before the meeting.
 Please create an agenda with the following outline:

 - How may I help you?